 Ischemic changes in the ventricular myocardium.
-Pathological changes in the myocardium: moderate and pronounced - causes, prognosis, treatment.
+Pathological changes in the myocardium: moderate and severe – causes, prognosis, treatment.
 Causes of myocardial changes

 Minor deviations from the norm in the structure of the heart can be detected in every second person.
-They are the result of various pathological processes, especially of an inflammatory nature.
+They are a consequence of various pathological processes, especially of an inflammatory nature.
 In a child, a similar problem often occurs during puberty, and in older people - due to age-related changes in the cardiovascular system.
-They are revealed mainly by accident during a routine examination.
-Knowingly worry about the presence of moderate changes in the myocardium, not knowing what it is, is not worth it.
-They usually do not affect the body in any way and do not manifest themselves, but a person will have to be fully examined to determine the causative factor and change their lifestyle.
+They are detected mainly by chance during a routine examination.
+There is no point in knowingly worrying about the presence of moderate changes in the myocardium without knowing what they are.
+They usually do not affect the body in any way and do not appear, but the person will have to be fully examined to determine the causative factor and change their lifestyle.

-Pathological abnormalities in the structure of the heart mainly occur in its lower part (in the left ventricle).
-If they are not particularly pronounced, are not a consequence of cardiological pathology and do not progress, then often the clinical picture is absent.
-On an ECG (electrocardiogram), such changes do not always appear.
-It is possible to identify them mainly with a more detailed examination.
+Pathological abnormalities in the structure of the heart predominantly occur in its lower part (in the left ventricle).
+If they are not particularly pronounced, are not a consequence of cardiac pathology and do not progress, then often there is no clinical picture.
+Such changes do not always appear on an ECG (electrocardiogram).
+They can be identified mainly through a more detailed examination.

 More pronounced diffuse changes are manifested by characteristic cardiac symptoms.
-You can see their list below:
+You can find a list of them below:

-• pain in the chest (angina pectoris), provoked by ischemia of the heart;
+• pain in the chest area (angina pectoris), provoked by cardiac ischemia;

-• a feeling of shortness of breath and the appearance of edema - characteristic of cardiosclerosis;
+• a feeling of shortness of breath and the appearance of edema is characteristic of cardiosclerosis;

 • dizziness and signs of asthenia (weakness) occur with anemia.

-Often, patients show symptoms of chronic heart failure after experiencing myocardial infarction.
-In more rare cases, the cause lies in the dysfunction of the thyroid gland.
-She begins to produce significantly more than the required amount of hormones, which leads to the following symptoms:
+Patients often develop symptoms of chronic heart failure after experiencing a myocardial infarction.
+In more rare cases, the cause is hidden in thyroid dysfunction.
+It begins to produce significantly more than the required amount of hormones, which leads to the following symptoms:

 • weight loss;

-• bulging (forward displacement) of the eyes, characteristic of exophthalmos.
+• bulging (displacement forward) of the eyes, characteristic of exophthalmos.

-The resulting symptomatology gradually progresses.
-The patient's quality of life will decrease until the appearance of shortness of breath after any physical activity, due to which the ability to work significantly decreases.
-If moderate changes in the left ventricular myocardium manifested themselves against the background of heart failure, then over time a person may lose the ability to independently perform daily activities.
-To prevent such complications, it is necessary to be fully examined in order to identify the cause of the pathological abnormalities in the structure of the heart.
+The symptoms that arise gradually progress.
+The patient’s quality of life will decrease until shortness of breath appears after any physical activity, causing a significant decrease in working capacity.
+If moderate changes in the left ventricular myocardium occur against the background of heart failure, then over time the person may lose the ability to independently perform everyday activities.
+To prevent such complications, it is necessary to be fully examined to identify the cause of the pathological abnormalities in the structure of the heart.
 Treatment will be aimed at eliminating it and alleviating the general condition.

-Genesis (cause of development) and localization in the listed types of deviations are different.
-By size, they are divided into diffuse and focal changes in the myocardium.
+The genesis (reason for development) and localization of the listed types of deviations are different.
+Based on size, they are divided into diffuse and focal changes in the myocardium.
 The first type is diagnosed most often.
-It is characterized by the defeat of all parts of the heart.
-Focal deviations are isolated areas.
-In both cases, the altered places are gradually replaced by connective tissue that does not transmit electrical impulses.
-It will no longer be possible to reverse the process at this stage.
+It is characterized by damage to all parts of the heart.
+Focal deviations are single areas.
+In both cases, the changed areas are gradually replaced by connective tissue that does not allow electrical impulses to pass through.
+It will be impossible to reverse the process at this stage.

-Causes of abnormalities in the structure of the myocardium
+Causes of deviations in the structure of the myocardium

-In each case, there are reasons for the occurrence of abnormalities in the structure of the myocardium.
+Each case has its own reasons for the occurrence of deviations in the structure of the myocardium.
 They have a detrimental effect on the heart and blood vessels.
-Inflammatory changes appear in the patient due to myocarditis.
-The disease is of an infectious nature and aseptic, that is, caused without the help of microorganisms.
+Inflammatory changes appear in a patient due to myocarditis.
+The disease can be infectious in nature and aseptic, that is, caused without the help of microorganisms.
 Diffusely located lesions develop due to the influence of such factors:

 • Rheumatism affecting connective tissues.
-The cause of the development of pathology is the ingestion of streptococcal infection.
+The cause of the development of pathology is the entry into the body of a streptococcal infection.
 It occurs after tonsillitis, tonsillitis, scarlet fever and other similar diseases.

-• Typhus fever caused by the bacteria rickettsia.
+• Typhus caused by the bacteria Rickettsia.
 It is characterized by damage to the nervous and cardiovascular systems.

-• Viral infections, which are characterized by complications of the heart muscle.
-Measles, rubella and influenza are especially common.
+• Viral infections, which are characterized by complications on the heart muscle.
+Measles, rubella and influenza are particularly common.

-• Autoimmune disruptions caused by lupus erythematosus and rheumatoid arthritis, provoking complications in the heart muscle.
+• Autoimmune disorders caused by lupus erythematosus and rheumatoid arthritis, causing complications in the heart muscle.

-Cicatricial abnormalities in the structure of the myocardium are manifested mainly for the following reasons:
+Cicatricial abnormalities in the structure of the myocardium manifest themselves mainly for the following reasons:

-• The prolonged course of cardiac ischemia leads to an increase in the activity of fibroblastates.
+• Long-term cardiac ischemia leads to increased fibroblast activity.
 They provoke the proliferation of connective tissue.

 • A heart attack appears as a scar.
 If its extensive form has been experienced, then necrosis affects the volumetric area of the myocardium.

-• Postponed operations on the heart muscle leave a trace in the form of a piece of connective tissue at the site of intervention.
+• Surgeries on the heart muscle leave behind a trace in the form of a patch of connective tissue at the site of the intervention.

-Dystrophy of the tissues of the heart muscle is manifested mainly due to the failure of metabolic processes in cardiomyocytes of a non-inflammatory nature.
-The changes are aggravated gradually against the background of the development of other pathologies.
+Dystrophy of cardiac muscle tissue manifests itself mainly due to a failure of metabolic processes in cardiomyocytes of a non-inflammatory nature.
+The changes gradually worsen against the background of the development of other pathologies.

-Heart cells lack vital elements for normal functioning, due to which they are depleted and arrhythmias occur.
-In medicine, myocardial dystrophy is also called cardiac dystrophy.
+Heart cells lack vital elements to function normally, causing them to become exhausted and arrhythmias to occur.
+In medicine, myocardial dystrophy is also called cardiodystrophy.
 The most current list of reasons for its occurrence is as follows:

-• Constant failures in the work of the liver and kidneys lead to the development of failure of these organs.
-Toxic substances begin to accumulate in the blood, due to which metabolic processes are disrupted throughout the body.
+• Constant disruptions in the functioning of the liver and kidneys lead to the development of failure of these organs.
+Toxic substances begin to accumulate in the blood, which disrupt metabolic processes throughout the body.

-• Diseases of the endocrine organs (pancreas and thyroid glands, adrenal glands) provoke excessive production of hormones.
+• Diseases of the endocrine organs (pancreas, thyroid, adrenal glands) provoke excessive production of hormones.
 They affect the entire body, especially the cardiovascular system.

-• Anemia is manifested due to an acute deficiency of hemoglobin in the blood.
+• Anemia occurs due to an acute deficiency of hemoglobin in the blood.
 Lack of this iron-containing protein often causes myocardial dystrophy.

 • Various irritating factors (stress, overwork, overeating or dieting) gradually provoke depletion of the heart muscle.

 • In childhood, the problem arises due to a combination of psycho-emotional overload and insufficient physical activity.
-In a child, these factors provoke the development of vegetative-vascular dystonia, which disrupts the normal regulation of the heart due to failures in the autonomic part of the nervous system.
+In a child, these factors provoke the development of vegetative-vascular dystonia, which disrupts the normal regulation of the heart due to disruptions in the autonomic nervous system.

-• Diseases caused by infections (tuberculosis, flu, malaria) can deplete the body and adversely affect all its systems.
+• Diseases caused by infections (tuberculosis, influenza, malaria) can deplete the body and have a detrimental effect on all its systems.

-• Fever and its characteristic dehydration overload the heart and blood vessels and provoke degeneration due to a lack of nutrients.
+• Fever and its inherent dehydration overload the heart and blood vessels and provoke dystrophy due to a lack of nutrients.

-• Acute intoxication caused by alcohol, medicines and chemicals, or chronic, caused by poor ecology or at work, lead to depletion of the body.
+• Acute intoxications caused by alcohol, medications and chemicals, or chronic intoxications caused by poor environment or work, lead to depletion of the body.

-The most commonplace and common cause of heart dystrophy is a lack of nutrients in the body due to an incorrectly composed diet.
+The most common and common cause of heart dystrophy is a lack of nutrients in the body due to an incorrect diet.
 Sometimes it is provoked by the following diseases:

 • atherosclerosis;